 What was known?:

-%.
-PGA.
+The incidence of CME following cataract surgery is highly variable, with a published incidence of between 0.1% and 2.35 %.
+Peri-operative usage of a PGA eyedrop has been reported to contribute to development of postoperative CME.

-Ae at time of cataract surgery (3)
+A recent large retrospective study did not show increased risk of CME with PGA use at time of cataract surgery (3).

-.
+Prospective studies ascertaining whether usage of PGAs increases the risk of post-operative CME are limited.

-Tthe use of PGAs
+There is currently no agreed consensus on the use of PGAs in the perioperative period.

 What this paper adds?:

-IPGAin the peri-operative period is
+Incidence of OCT-detectable subclinical pseudophakic CME in patient eyes treated with a PGA in the peri-operative period is 3.3% in our cohort.

-This help PGA
+This prospective study may help surgeons decide whether to continue or discontinue a PGA eyedrop in the peri-operative period.

 1. Henderson BA, Kim JY, Ament CS, Ferrufino-Ponce ZK, Grabowska A, Cremers SL.
 Clinical pseudophakic cystoid macular edema.
 Risk factors for development and duration after treatment.
 J Cataract Refract Surg.
 2007;33(9):1550-8.